-The invasion of Ukraine by the Russian Federation, and the consequent adoption of international sanctions against the Russian Federation and the Republic of Belarus, represent a significant new event that has affected the Bank's risk management, as well as general corporate governance in all related areas.
+The invasion of Ukraine by the Russian Federation, and the consequent adoption of international sanctions against the Russian Federation and the Republic of Belarus, still represents a significant event that has affected the Bank's risk management, as well as general corporate governance in all related areas.
 Following the invasion and the adoption of international sanctions, the Bank conducted a detailed analysis of potential increased exposure to credit risk, market risks, liquidity risk, IT/cyber risks and risks related to the prevention of money laundering and terrorism financing.

 The analysis resulted with a finding that the Bank has not established a business relationship with any legal or natural person of Russian or Belarusian nationality, and therefore in its passive business has no connection with these countries.
 By imposing sanctions, the Bank has strictly prescribed restrictive measures in the area of performing payment operations and establishing a new business relationship with persons originating from the above mentioned countries, where the same cannot be done without the consent of responsible persons who report directly to the Management Board.

 From the aspect of liquidity risk, the Management Board assesses the level of liquidity as high.
-The movement of sources of funds, primarily deposits from the retail sector, is monitored on a daily basis, and no significant negative impact on liquidity or prescribed liquidity indicators is expected.
-In the area of IT and cyber risk, the Bank has implemented additional safeguards to reduce the risk of cyber attacks.
+The movement of sources of funds, primarily deposits from the retail sector, is monitored on a weekly basis, and no significant negative impact on liquidity or prescribed liquidity indicators has taken place nor is it expected.

+In the area of IT and cyber risk, the Bank has implemented additional safeguards to reduce the risk of cyber attacks, and there have been no attempts by third parties in this area.

-With regard to market risks, the changes in securities prices held by the Bank in the FVOCI portfolio, are being monitored on a daily basis, and the effect of a possible decrease in securities prices on the Bank's capital, ie capital adequacy, is calculated.
+With regard to market risks, the changes in securities prices held by the Bank in the FVOCI portfolio, are being monitored on a daily basis, and the effect of a possible decrease in securities prices on the Bank's capital, ie capital adequacy, and potential breach of regulatory maximum exposure limits is calculated and reported on a daily/weekly basis.

 In terms of credit risk, a significant dependence of one client on the Ukrainian market has been identified as it generates the vast majority of its revenues in the Ukrainian market.
 At the same time, production complexes owned by the related company are located in Ukraine as well.
-Exposure to the client in question represents approximately 2.6% of the Bank's total assets as at 31 December 2021.
+Gross exposure to the client in question represents approximately 3,1% of the Bank's total assets as at 31 December 2022.
 In relation to the exposure in question, the Bank conducted stress testing in the area of capital adequacy, and it was determined that even in the event of a scenario of total loss on this exposure, the Tier 1 and total capital adequacy indicators remain significantly above the minimum levels prescribed by regulators.
 Therefore, the general assessment of the Management Board is that the event mentioned here does not lead to material effects, i.e. it does not raise a significant doubt about the Company's ability to continue as a going concern.

-However, the political and economic environment remains in a state of considerable uncertainty and the Management Board cannot rule out the possibility that a prolonged period of Russian invasion of Ukraine could have an impact on reduced economic activity, rising inflation and deterioration of other macroeconomic indicators, whose effects could easily be transferred to the real sector, and subsequently cause a crisis of systemic proportions.
+However, the political and economic environment still remains in a state of considerable uncertainty and the Management Board cannot rule out the possibility that a further prolonged period of Russian invasion of Ukraine could have an impact on reduced economic activity, rising inflation and deterioration of other macroeconomic indicators, whose effects could easily be transferred to the real sector, and subsequently cause a crisis of systemic proportions.
 Management is closely monitoring the situation and if necessary will undertake all available measures, in order to mitigate the potential adverse effects of any events or circumstances.